 - Advisory centres that advise and support qualified professionals with foreign qualifications in having their qualifications recognised.

 - Professionals wishing to have their qualifications recognized can use the portal to learn about foreign vocational training systems and professions and find persons and authorities to contact about the recognition process.

-- In 2017, most frequent country of origin among the applicants was Syria.
-In total, 3600 applications for recognition of a Syrian vocational training were filed in.
-This is a 80 percent increase over the previous year.
-Bosnia and Herzegovina followed with 3100 applications and Serbia with 2400.
+- In 2019, most frequent country of origin among the applicants was Bosnia and Herzegovina.
+In total, 3.420 applications for recognition of a Bosnian and Herzegovinian vocational training were filed in.
+Syria followed with 3.240 applications and Philippines with 2.940.